 Normal prescription charges apply to all medicines dispensed for NHS out-patients.
 If you are entitled to free prescriptions you are asked to sign the prescription and show proof of exemption.

-The Pharmacy and Pharmacy @The Royal are located adjacent to Outpatient Suite 1 and is signposted across the hospital.
+The other pharmacy is located adjacent to Outpatient Suite 1 and is signposted across the hospital.
+Opening times as below.

 Telephone 01246 512152 / 2157

 For Information about Pre-Registration training and work experience placement please see the link below